Twins vs. Mariners Player Props Betting Odds

 Buxton Stats

-- Byron Buxton has 54 hits with 12 doubles, a triple, 15 home runs, 33 walks and 36 RBI.
-He's also stolen eight bases.
+- Byron Buxton has 57 hits with 12 doubles, a triple, 17 home runs, 35 walks and 40 RBI.
+He's also stolen nine bases.

 Buxton Recent Games